Helpful Tips for Speaker Management

 It's a familiar scenario - you're planning your next summit.
 Title?
 Check.
 Theme?
 Check.
 Dates?
 Event management platform?
 Check!
-Hopefully it's HeySummit ;)
+Hopefully, it's HeySummit ;)

-How do I choose my speakers?
+How do I choose my event speakers?

 It's good to have a goal in mind for your summit - ultimately, what value do you add to your attendees with this event?
-As an event organizer, you know the audience you're targeting.
-Make a list of guiding questions to create a speaker profile.
-This could include:

 1. How specific is your target audience?
-Would they benefit from a niche talk, or something more general?
+Would they benefit from a niche talk or something more general?

 2. How international is your audience?
 Would your event benefit from speakers representing various markets?